Gosforth Greyhound Stadium: History

 The Gosforth Stadium Greyhound Racing Company Ltd established the track being just behind Brough Park in terms of totalisator turnover and attendances.

 Following the closure of White City Stadium in Newcastle in 1951 the Racing Manager Mr Greggs joined Gosforth before Mr Martin became Racing Manager succeeded by Mr Slater in 1959.
 Just like White City the majority of the greyhounds were owned by the company and trained by the resident trainers resulting in very little open race action.
 Racing took place on Monday and Friday evenings at 7.30pm on a peat surface with an 'Inside Sumner' hare system.
 In 1959 a grader called Wine Steward (a June 1950 whelp) was retired after competing in 508 races and 118 wins.

 During the 1960s the track was acquired by the Totalisators and Greyhound Holdings (T.G.H) who were actively purchasing tracks at the time to increase their portfolio.
 In 1966 rival track Gateshead closed and in 1974 TGH was bought out by Ladbrokes who persuaded Arthur Aldridge to leave the Greyhound Racing Association (GRA) and take over as racing director.
 In 1977 a graded greyhound called Gorton Road won her 100th race.
 One year later in 1978, Paul Richardson took over as Racing Manager at Brough Park and Gosforth.

 Rugby

 Rugby arrived on the ground in 1912.
 The Northumberland Rugby Football Union had taken a 15-year lease on the Gosforth Cycling Tracks at a cost of £80 per annum in 1912 (the County finally purchased the ground in 1923).Two clubs also played there; Northern FC until 1937, and Gosforth (Newcastle Falcons), until 1955.
 A brick rugby clubhouse was built in the 1930s to replace an earlier wooden structure at the South West side of the stadium.

+Speedway

+The stadium ran speedway for two years in 1929 and 1930, the latter hosting the Newcastle speedway team.